Table of Content:

 How Did the “Open Floor Plans” Trend Start?

 Open plan concept isn’t so old school in the residential home design than it is considered.
-Before the world war II, the houses used a basic floorplan strategy where the hallway was kind of an artery in the house leading to the functional rooms located in a branch design.
+Before the world war II, the houses used a basic floorplan strategy where the hallway was kind of an artery in the house leading to the functional rooms located in branch design.
 In such plans, the kitchen was mostly designed at the back because it was treated more like a service area and not as a social place of the house.
 The dining room was a formal area with its own doors and walls.
-The living area was treated as an entertainment space for the family time.
+The living area was treated as an entertainment space for family time.
 Until the mid-19th century, the trend was to designate each space based on the functionality.

 Around the 1960s, the industry progressed to get the improved home building technology where homebuilders appreciated and welcomed the open floor strategy.
 This seemed like the best strategy to the architects because it was economically building the better living experience for the smaller spaces and hence, more people could afford it.
 The builders also supported the design because the more advanced and stronger structural beams were supporting the walls.